On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Justification of Koiter's model for linearly elastic generalised membrane shells of the first kind

 Third, and finally, the fact that the linearly elastic generalised membrane shells we are considering are of the first kind renders the mapping $|\cdot|_\omega^M$ a norm on $\bm{V}(\omega)$, thus ensuring the claimed density.

-A first example of middle surface satisfying the assumptions critical to establish Theorem~\ref{th:density} is, for instance, a portion of a spherical cap such that the portion of contour where the boundary conditions of place are imposed lies on a plane that is parallel to the plane associated with the orthogonal complement of the \emph{given} unit-vector $\bm{q}$.
+A first example of middle surface satisfying the assumptions critical to establish Theorem~\ref{th:density} is, for instance, a portion of a spherical cap such that the portion of contour where the boundary conditions of place are imposed lies on a plane that is parallel to the plane normal to the \emph{given} unit-vector $\bm{q}$.
 For $\bm{q}=(0,0,1)$, a parametrisation for one such surface is given by

 and the portion $\gamma_0$ of the boundary $\gamma$ where the boundary conditions are imposed is given by $\gamma_0:=[0,\pi]\times \{0.1\}$.